Autodesk/quack/README.md

 * Written entirely in python

 ### Installation
-There are two ways to install stackit.
+There are two ways to install quack.
 Both should have roughly the same outcome, but have their advantages/disadvantages.

 ##### 1) PyPI / pip
 This method will always produce some stable build, but may not be the most up to date version.
 New functionality will come slower than building from this repo.